What's with the name: Shellphone Chronicles

-From a beach strewn with conch shells in the BVI to the remote islands of the South Pacific - it's been quite a journey.
+From conch shells in the BVI to the remote South Pacific - the hero story behind the name

 The name Shellphone Chronicles didn’t just begin with this Substack publication.